12 reasons to adopt an adult cat

 4.They need less frequent feeding.

 Kittens need small meals 3 – 6 times per day, depending on age.
 Kittens of 8 to 12 weeks old need small meals 4 x daily.
-The younger they are, the more small meals, so, if you adopt a 5- or 6-week-old kitten, you may need to feed them 6 times per day.
+The younger they are, the more small meals they need, so, if you adopt a 5- or 6-week-old kitten, you may need to feed them 6 times per day.
 If you aren’t working at home, this is going to be a problem.
-Free-feeding* isn’t always the solution as, in some kittens, this can lead to obesity.
+Free-feeding* isn’t always the solution as, in some kittens, this can lead to obesity, plus it makes it hard to monitor their eating habits and, thus, pick up on health issues that affect eating habits.
 Adult cats, however, are usually fine with free feeding or 2 meals per day.

 *Free feeding: Leaving food out 24-7 for cats to nibble whenever they feel like it.